Feilding Auto Electrical

 - GDM Retail Systems Saloon Trophy Class 2 Retro Classics and Group 4 Saloons

 - GT Radials Taxi Cup : 6-cylinder normally aspirated Falcons and Commodores

 Formula First Cup is open to Formula First cars.
 Other open-wheelers such as Formula Ford, Formula Suzuki etc and Clubmans sports cars are welcome to compete in this class but will not score points.
 This is a great opportunity

 Taxi Cup is for 6-cylinder normally aspirated Falcons and Commodores

 Break-out Lap Penalties

-These apply to GT, IB, SF, RS and Classics Cups.
+These apply to GT, IB, SF, and RS Cups.
 If you break out in qualifying you lose 50 championship points.
 If you break out in a race a time penalty is applied for each lap you break out and for each second under the target time.
 Drivers who break out regularly will be required to move up to the next fastest class.
 If you are too slow you may be asked to move down to the next slowest class.
 Any points gained will be transferred with you to your new class.